Family seeks answers after deputy kills Missouri woman

 Further details about why the situation escalated have not been released.
 John Fizer said law enforcement officers haven’t yet discussed the shooting with the family.

 Patrol Sgt.
-Andy Bell said there was no available dashboard camera or body camera footage of the shooting, though he said he didn’t know if Pettis County doesn’t have the technology or if it wasn’t activated during the stop.
+Andy Bell said there was no available dashboard camera or body camera footage of the shooting.
+The county sheriff, Kevin Bond, said his department doesn’t have or use such technology.

-The shooting comes amid increased scrutiny of officer-involved killings since the May 25 death of George Floyd in Minneapolis, though Floyd was black and Fizer was white.
-No details have been released about the deputy who shot her, including his race.
+The shooting comes amid increased scrutiny of officer-involved killings since the May 25 death of George Floyd in Minneapolis, though Floyd was black and Fizer and the deputy were both white.

+Bond said the deputy, who has worked for Pettis County since 2007, has been placed on paid administrative leave pending the outcome of the investigation, which is standard practice in officer-involved shootings.
+The department has not had any previous complaints against the officer, he said.

 Lowe said it was unclear Monday if Hannah Fizer had a gun because the warrant to search the car was still pending.